Medicine Bow National Forest overlook (Photo: Carbon County Visitors Council)

 Spend the night in one of the rustic rooms at the on-site Saratoga Springs Resort.
 In the morning, play golf at the nine-hole public golf course that runs along the North Platte River.
 Or turn on the adventure by renting a UTV at the resort.
 Choose from UTVs that accommodate two-to-six passengers for half-day or full-day adventures.

-Stop at Bella’s Bistro in Saratoga, which serves classic Italian meals on its outdoor patio or in its cute green house with red shutters.
+Only have time for breakfast?
+Stop by Hen & Harvest in Saratoga which serves scratch-made meals using local ingredients.
+Try the Nutella French toast or the Cheyenne Omelet with ham, onions, poblano peppers and cheddar.
 For fine dining, stop by the Aspen House Restaurant, established in 1905 in downtown Rawlins for blackened ribeye or vegetarian dishes.
 Buck’s Sports Grill and Anong’s Thai Cuisine in Rawlins also are popular among locals.

 In Rawlins, you can walk a stretch of the Continental Divide Trail, which stretches from Canada to Mexico.
 Hop on the trail at Rawlins Spring Park at the intersection of West Davis and Bennett Streets.